 One of my personal heroes, Unilever CEO Paul Polman, is completely transforming a company whose products are used by 2.5 billion people every day towards an approach of conscious capitalism.
-While some old-school capitalists may have a different answer to Mr. Polman’s rhetoric question of “Do we choose to serve a few billionaires, or do we choose to serve the billions?”, his actions paid off for his company and its shareholders.
-Unilever’s annual sales have climbed from about €40 billion to about €53 billion while their share price more than doubled since 2012.
+While some old-school capitalists may have a different answer to Mr. Polman’s rhetoric question of “Do we choose to serve a few billionaires, or do we choose to serve the billions?” his actions paid off for his company and its shareholders.
+Unilever’s annual sales have climbed from about €40 billion to about €53 billion, while their share price has more than doubled since 2012.
 Their sustainable brands brought in 60 percent of sales growth last year while expanding 50 percent faster than its other product lines.
 Mr. Polman is one of the first global leaders who does not only criticize pure shareholder capitalism (“Too many companies are running their business into the ground, I would argue, by being myopically short-term focused on the shareholder) but who seems to have found a successful alternative.
-As much as we support this claim and actions, the old-school capitalists still seem to have an upper hand as Kraft Heinz — a company run by 3G Capital known for their shareholder focused acquire, fire, sell strategy — has placed a bid on Unilever and threatens Mr. Polman’s effort steering the company towards a role-model of conscious capitalism.
+As much as we support this claim and actions, the old-school capitalists still seem to have the upper hand as Kraft Heinz — a company run by 3G Capital known for their shareholder focused acquire, fire, sell strategy — has placed a bid on Unilever and threatens Mr. Polman’s effort steering the company towards a role-model of conscious capitalism.

-For startups, there is an option to become a Pending B Corp if your entity has been founded less than a year ago.
-However, after one year being a Pending B Corp you have to go through the standard assessment and score at least 80 points to get your actual certification.
+For startups, there is an option to become a Pending B Corp if your entity was founded less than a year ago.
+However, after one year of being a Pending B Corp, you have to go through the standard assessment and score at least 80 points to get your actual certification.
 As we were a little too “old” to be considered a Pending B Corp, we had to go through the regular assessment process and got our certification with 116.4 points in December.
 While some of the questions around your governance, environmental practices, community involvement, and customer model are very though and maybe not directed towards an early-stage startup, the questionnaire really helps you consider these questions as early as possible and have the idea of being a socially and environmentally conscious business embedded in your DNA.
-As an example, I spent a lot of time writing an environmental-, supplier and community policy for atlasGO and will be totally worth it in the long run!
+As an example, I spent a lot of time writing an environmental-, supplier, and community policy for atlasGO, and it will be totally worth it in the long run!
 By the way, the easiest 20 points you get in the B Corp assessment are the 20 points for being a registered Benefit Corporation, so it makes sense to look into both options.

-- Our third suggestion is to become a certified B Corp.
+3. Our third suggestion is to become a certified B Corp.

-Let’s not walk the talk, but run the talk by building up successful social business models as your success will be an inspiration to many young entrepreneurs and established businesses to join the revolution!
+Let’s not walk the talk, but run the talk by building up successful social business models, as your success will be an inspiration to many young entrepreneurs and established businesses to join the revolution!
 Feel free to reach out to me via email@example.com if you want to start a dialogue!

 COO & Co-Founder, atlasGO